-When shopping for a miter gauge, it’s important to consider the size of your saw table and the dimensions of the material you’ll be cutting most often.
+When shopping for a miter gauge, it’s important to consider the size of the saw table and the dimensions of the material that will be cut most often.

 Budget miter gauges generally have a short fence of a fixed length.
-If you have a compact table saw and work with material of modest sizes, then that’s not a problem.
+For those who have a compact table saw and work with material of modest sizes, that’s not a problem.
 However, as material length increases, there’s a tendency for it to flex.
-If that happens it can reduce cutting accuracy.
+If that happens, it can reduce cutting accuracy.
 Some of the best miter gauges have either longer or adjustable fences to combat this.
 The ability to set the fence to different lengths maximizes workpiece control.
 That said, it’s important to check their minimum length.
 Some models may actually be too long for smaller table saws.

 A basic, low-cost miter gauge will allow for the cutting of angles to within a degree or so.
 For those making rustic furniture or a gate for the yard, that could well be close enough.
 However, much greater accuracy is possible.
-Machined stops at single-degree increments are common and several can further refine this to 0.1 degree steps.
-Those who demand absolute precision may prefer a miter gauge with a micro adjuster that can be set to 0.01 degree.
+Machined stops at single-degree increments are common and several can further refine this to 0.1-degree steps.
+Those who demand absolute precision may prefer a miter gauge with a micro adjuster that can be set to 0.01 degrees.

 While not a feature of budget models, the fence may also have a measuring scale for accurate alignment of the workpiece with the saw blade.
 Flip stops that attach to the fence and slide along preformed groves are sometimes provided.
 These help hold the workpiece in exactly the right place when cutting to length.